Carry The Flame Across America

 • As it is, children are already grappling with emotional pain and hardships at very early ages.
 Thousands of children today face complex life issues that often stem from fractured, dysfunctional family structures and a fast-moving, technological society.
 Unresolved problems or disorders can impede a child's development or trigger emotional states that cause trauma for the child, the parents, and the family.
 The effects may be long lasting.

-You can support Carry the Flame, Inc. projects of the following ways:
+You can support Carry the Flame, Inc. projects by making a tax-deductible donation.

 Contact Information